 \boldparagraph{Modern RNN.} Recent developments in RNN layers, serve as more efficient alternatives to quadratic complex full-attention layers~\citep{attention}, have demonstrated competitive performance in language modeling tasks.
 One line of research originates from a recurrent variant of attention~\citep{linear_attention,DeltaNet}, known as linear attention~\citep{linear_attention}, which uses the standard inner product between the query and key rather than the exponential softmax, allowing the output to be recurrently computed in linear time.
 However, linear attention equally compresses all key value pairs into its finite-sized state, resulting in performance degradation as the sequence length increases.
 To address this limitation, various works~\citep{RetNet,GLA,xlstm,LRU}, such as Mamba~\citep{Mamba,Mamba2}, have proposed adding forgetting gates, in which previous values are attenuated by a factor before the new memory is stored, to prevent the state from diverging over time.
 Recently, many of these models have been cast into a framework of test-time training/regression~\citep{ttt,ttr,ttm}, which views the recurrent update of state as online learning~\citep{Longhorn} from context~\citep{Learning_without_training,in_context}, balancing between retaining historical memory and adapting to new information, as shown in \figref{fig:sequence_modeling}.
 The iterate states are also known as fast weights~\citep{DeltaNet,fast_weight}, as they change in-context with each timestep, rapidly adapting to the input tokens.
 In contrast to the slow weights in neural networks—which act as meta-learners~\citep{meta_learning} and are only adjusted during training—fast weights are learned to function as associative memory~\citep{associative_memory,hopfield}.
 Recent examples of such layers include DeltaNet~\citep{DeltaNet,DeltaNet2}, TTT~\citep{ttt,ttt_dr}, and Titans~\citep{Titans}, each of these layers was derived from a specific choice of retention and adaptation.
+The idea of learning at test time~\cite{bottou1992local, sun2020test} has also been explored in 3D reconstruction, where methods such as CVD~\cite{cvd} and Test3R~\cite{Test3R} fine-tune a pre-trained model on the test sequence to minimize a self-supervised geometric consistency loss, thereby adapting the model to that particular scene.
 Inspired by their success, we propose to introduce a general test-time training framework that enables 3D reconstruction models to achieve both view scalability and memory retention.